saharzelo/kindle-companion/README.md

 ## Support

-If users encounter any issues with the app, they can submit an issue on the GitHub repository.
+If you encounter any issues with the app, please submit an issue on the GitHub repository.